jameshounshell/github-actions-demo/README.md

 Local Development and Testing
 -----------------------------
-All development commands can be found in the `Makefile` Use `pipenv` to wrap virtualenv/pip/pyenv
+All development commands can be found in the `Makefile`
+`pipenv` is used to wrap virtualenv/pip/pyenv

 - requires:
     - `make` - should be installed on OSX, Linux, WSL by default